EcdysisFoundation/metaformer_ecdysis/README.md

-> *Note: All commands assume the working directory is the root of this repository*

 ## Environment

 All required packages are installed in the `pytorch` conda virtual environment.
 To activate it use `conda activate pytorch` inside the shell.